anishgollakota/Spam-Classification-Using-Naive-Bayes-Model/README.md

 The **F1 Score** is an indication of the model's accuracy taking into account precision and recall.

-With a **F!
-Score** of 0.99, it is an indication of a well built model.
+With a **F1 Score** of 0.99, it is an indication of a well built model.